MatiasSilvestri/MatiasSilvestri/README.md

 <h2 align="center">I'am Advanced Programming Technician.
 Specialised in Basck-End and DevOps.
 Data Base Manager.</h2>
 <img src="main.jpg">
 <h5 class="about_me">
- Soy Matías Daniel Silvestri.
-Soy Back End Developer, me encargo de la creación y mantenimiento de Apps, Sitios y Páginas Web profesionales, también tengo conocimientos en el área de Bases de Datos y en
- Lenguajes Java, JavaScript, Python, PHP y SQL (Structure-Query-Languages).
-Soy capaz de Crear y gestionar el Back-End de un Sitio, Aplicación y/o Página Web.
-También tengo buenos conocimientos en Linux, Cloud Computing y gestión de Kubernetes con Docker.
+  My name is Matías Daniel Silvestri.
+I'm a Back End Developer, I'm in charge of the creation and maintenance of Apps, Sites and professional Web Pages, I also have knowledge in the area of Databases and in Java, JavaScript, Python, PHP and SQL (Structure-Query-Languages).
+I am able to create and manage the Back-End of a Site, Application and/or Web Page.
+I also have good knowledge in Linux, Cloud Computing and Kubernetes management with Docker.
 I have 1 year of experience working on a Cryptocurrency API project.😄👨🏻‍💻
 </h5>
 <img src="https://raw.githubusercontent.com/1999AZZAR/1999AZZAR/aa5bc7b9a3609052bddfa43ad2bdb3736b1ea504/resources/img/grid-snake.svg" width="snake">
 <p align="left">